stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 There are several ways we could have gone about implementing event handling and we did try several different approaches.

-We discuss the rationale for our design as it is covered and illustrate some of the challenges we faced.
+We discuss the rationale for the design we eventually ended up with and illustrate some of the challenges we faced.

 ---